Bing Overseas Studies Program Photo Contest

 - Choose a category: You can enter up to two photos in each of the five categories described below.
 Each participant is eligible to win or receive an honorable mention in up to one category.

 - Submit: Submit photos you have taken through our online webform.
 For each submission, you will be asked to provide the following information: Quarter Abroad, Program, Category, Photo Title and Description.
 Please label your photos using the following format: Category_Last Name (ex.
 Academic Pursuits_Jones).
 Submissions for the 2022-23 BOSP Photo Contest will be accepted until June 30, 2023.

 - Win: The photo contest results will be announced at the beginning of Autumn Quarter 2024-25.
 Category winners will each receive a $50 Amazon Gift Card and honorable mentions will each receive a $25 Amazon Gift Card.
 Submit your photos today!

 Stanford undergraduates who studied on a BOSP program during Summer 2021-22, Autumn, Winter and Spring 2022-23 are eligible to submit entries to the 2022-23 BOSP Photo Contest.
 BOSP staff will review photo submissions and select a winner and honorable mention for each of the categories below.

 Learning abroad extends far beyond the classroom.
 What did learning abroad look like for you?
 Share photos of your academic pursuits both inside and outside of the classroom.
 Examples: A fascinating lecture with your Faculty-in-Residence at a local museum; a study session at your overseas center; conducting field research of diverse ecosystems; scenes from your internship abroad; engaged-learning opportunities with a local NGO.
 We encourage photos of you and/or your peers learning in action.

 The Urban/Natural World

 We want to see where you studied from your unique point of view.
 Show us which parts of the urban and natural world captured your attention and inspired you during your journey.
-Examples: Ancient ruins; urban spaces; a captivating sunset; majestic mountain ranges.
+Examples: Ancient ruins; urban spaces; majestic mountain ranges.
 We invite you to share what has inspired you during your time away.

 Culture, Customs and Traditions